-The Board of Directors of the American Statistical Association (ASA) published a statement in "non-technical terms" for "researchers, practitioners, and science writers" who were not statisticians about the proper use and interpretation of statistical significance (Wasserstein & Lazar, 2016, p.
+The Board of Directors of the American Statistical Association (ASA) published a statement in "nontechnical terms" for "researchers, practitioners, and science writers" who were not statisticians about the proper use and interpretation of statistical significance (Wasserstein & Lazar, 2016, p.
 129).
-However, the editors in a subsequent article abandoned teaching statistical significance and called for a ban with the slogan "statistically significant-don't say it and don't use it" (Wasserstein et al., 2019, p.
+Nonetheless, the editors in a subsequent editorial abandoned teaching statistical significance and called for a ban with the slogan "statistically significantdon't say it and don't use it" (Wasserstein et al., 2019, p.
 2).
 Greenland et al. (2016) noted that "misinterpretation and abuse of statistical tests, confidence intervals, and statistical power have been decried for decades, yet remain rampant.
 A key problem is that there are no interpretations of these concepts that are at once simple, intuitive, correct, and foolproof" (p.
 1).
-This author, however, is committed to providing a simple, intuitive, and proper understanding of statistical significance for students, applied researchers, and science writers who are not statisticians.
+The paper is dedicated to providing a simple, intuitive, and proper understanding of statistical significance for students, applied researchers, and science writers who are not statisticians, aiming to reassure them about the clarity of the information.

 A small sample theory of sampling distributions was explained by Student (1908): "Any experiment may be regarded as forming an individual of a 'population' of experiments which might be performed under the same conditions.
 A series of experiments is a sample drawn from this population" (p.
 1).
 Fisher (1970) echoed the idea: "The entire result of an extensive experiment may be regarded as but one of a possible population of such experiments" (p.
 2).
 Moore et al. (2021) present a graph of a sampling distribution comprised of many summary statistics drawn repeatedly with replacement from a human population.
-The human perspective obscures that sampling distributions are not physiological, physical, psychological, sociological, or economic phenomena in the real world.
+The human perspective obscures that sampling distributions are not physiological, physical, psychological, sociological, or economic phenomena that exist in the real world.
 They are theoretical probability distributions of summary statistics like means and proportions.
-For example, consider a two-sided fair coin where, by definition, the probability of heads is.50.
-The probability of seeing two heads after two flips is.25, using the multiplication rule of independent events.
+For example, consider a two-sided fair coin where, by definition, the probability of heads is .50.
+The probability of seeing two heads after two flips is .25, using the multiplication rule of independent events.
 This mathematical solution can be simulated with a sampling distribution where the two flips are independently simulated 5000 times.
 The resulting empirical sampling distribution will show approximately 1250 heads, from which the probability (p-value) of seeing two heads on two flips is 1250/5000 = .25.